Corneliox/UAS-Machine-Learning/readme.md

 ##### 9.10 PM
 Its Eror Again heheh, now the problem is on the metrics collection, will try with the best param after this (26)

-### 9.15 PM
+##### 9.15 PM
 Let's Try Againn !! - Btw, im trying the new Format of readme eheh

 Result
 - We need larger memory for larger batch sooo, i till try with 20?
-Lets try, if not work i will just jump into 8
+Lets try, if not work i will just jump into 12

+##### 9.23 PM

+Woops E/B = 12/20 is working tho xD, even the GPU Reach peach of 14,4/15 (Very Closeee to error) but it works ehehehh..
+Lets wait for the result :D